Philliec459/Jupyter-Notebooks_for-Characterization-of-a-New-Open-Source-Carbonate-Reservoir-Benchmarking-Case-St/README.md

 >
 > *5_Chartbook_Porosity_Optimized-Lithology_Perm_Thomeer_Saturations_ver3-Lasio_with_FWL_search-implement_Optimization-Illite_another_Scipy_optimization_method-MyNewPerm-NoTrain.ipynb*
 >
-> This has been pretrained using 200 epochs.
+> This has been pre-trained using 200 epochs.
 We are also providing the notebook that does the training too:
 >
-> 5_Chartbook_Porosity_Optimized-Lithology_Perm_Thomeer_Saturations_ver3-Lasio_with_FWL_search-implement_Optimization-Illite_another_Scipy_optimization_method-MyNewPerm.ipynb
+> *5_Chartbook_Porosity_Optimized-Lithology_Perm_Thomeer_Saturations_ver3-Lasio_with_FWL_search-implement_Optimization-Illite_another_Scipy_optimization_method-MyNewPerm.ipynb*
 >
-> This notebook uses our own normalized data vs. the black box type that occurs within some of these python packages.
+> This notebook uses our own normalized feature and label data vs. the 'black box' type that occurs within some of these python packages.
+This way we can normalize and de-normalize as necessary.
 >
 ---